Facely1er/cybercorrect-complete-privacy/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our contributing guidelines for details on:
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on:
 - Code standards and style guide
 - Pull request process
 - Issue reporting
 - Testing requirements
+- Development setup and workflow

 ## 📝 License